neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

             participant View
             participant Presenter
             participant Model
             Note over View,Model: New Reduction Plan
             View->>Presenter: User clicks the "Create new Reduction Plan" button Presenter->>View: Clear all parameters of the reduction plan screen Presenter->>Model: Unselect current reduction plan
-            Note right of Model: Update selected plan name ("") Model->>Presenter: Return status
+            Note right of Model: Update selected plan id ("") Model->>Presenter: Return status
             Presenter->>View: Return status
             Note left of View: Status Success Message <Create a new reduction plan.> (timeout=5sec)

-    When the user first lands in the page, the Tab with be in this mode, too.
+    When the user first lands in the page, the Tab is in this mode, too.
     The success message is displayed in the status bar to indicate that the user is in the "Create mode" state.
     Success messages will disappear after 5 seconds.